Bruno Bichir

-Bruno Bichir Nájera (born 6 October 1967) is a Mexican actor and one of the members of the Bichir family.
+Bruno Bichir Nájera (born 6 October 1967) is a Mexican actor.

 Biography

 Bichir was born in Mexico City.
-He started his acting career at the age of five in several theater, film and television series.
+He started his acting career at the age of five in several theatres, films and television series.
 He made his film debut in a minor role for Under Fire.
-In 1986, he obtained a role in Frida, naturaleza viva, a film about the life of Frida Kahlo, he studied at the Centro de Capacitación Cinematográfica ("Center of Film Training") in Mexico City.
+In 1986, he obtained a role in Frida, naturaleza viva, a film about the life of Frida Kahlo.
 On television, he acted on three telenovelas with Televisa, before starring in Háblame de amor ("Talk to me about love").
 In 1999, he produced and starred in Benjamin Cann's A Breakfast Chronicle, in which he was nominated for the Ariel Award for Best Actor.
-In 2001, he and Demián Bichir starred in the Spanish co-production of Don't Tempt Me, and they were nominated for the Best Bichir in a Film at the MTV Movie Awards-Mexico.
+In 2001, he and his brother Demián Bichir starred in the Spanish co-production of Don't Tempt Me, and they were nominated for the Best Bichir in a Film at the MTV Movie Awards-Mexico.
 Bichir made a 2018 guest appearance on the DC Universe series Titans as the first actor to portray Doom Patrol leader the Chief in live-action, although the role was recast with Timothy Dalton in the Doom Patrol's eponymous series.